 Supportive Foam Mattress: Komfi Ikon Sport

-The Komfi Ikon Sport mattress is designed for active people looking for a supportive base to restore their muscles at the end of the day.
+The Komfi Ikon Sports Mattress is designed for active people looking for a supportive base to restore their muscles at the end of the day.
 With a support layer of medical grade reflex foam, this mattress is ideal for those who suffer from back or joint pain.
 The deep layer of foam provides maximum recovery for tired muscles and joints, while the grooves in the foam offer increased breathability.

 - Medium support